gridsmartercities/python-serverless-template/README.md

 # A Note on setting up a Web Application Firewall for Api Gateway

-You can enable a Web Application Firewall (AWS WAF) for Api Gateway by uncommenting some lines in *template.yaml*.
+You can enable a Web Application Firewall ([AWS WAF][WAF]) for Api Gateway by uncommenting some lines in *template.yaml*.
 This has a cost, however, of at least $5 per calendar month at the time of writing.

 To enable AWS WAF for Api Gateway, uncomment lines 73 to 95 of *template.yaml*.